joshuadoan/entel/README.md

 - Each chart has a query for the database, a name, and some layout information.
 - We use the layout information to scaffold the charts on the page while the data for each chart fetches independently.
 - Each chart has its own layout information.
 Right now it is just row and column, but this could be expanded to size, chart type etc.
+- Each chart ux component uses the query string passed to it to fetch the data it needs

 ## Things to note
 - You can switch between dashboards with the dropdown.
 In this example data we have two.
+- Because we have the layout info from the initial load we can render the charts BEFORE they fetch their data - which I think might be a good user experience
 - We only sees spinners once on the initial load, then `react-query` will refetch in the background as needed
 - Typescript will need some work.
 Maybe we can use generics somehow (maybe infer the types from the chart data we get back?).